 A one-day class held on-location at Safety Partners specifically designed to provide participants with the tools needed to be able to screen processes for potential reactive chemistry hazards, recognize when reactive chemistry hazards are present and implement appropriate controls to reduce the risk of an incident associated with the hazards.
 Course instructor Neal Langerman, PhD will examine case studies of real-life incidents to enhance understanding of the screening and recognition process.

-OSHA First Responder Operations Level Training
+OSHA First Responder Operations Level Training (HAZWOPER)

 A one-day training that provides certification to the First Responder Operations Level (FROL), as specified in OSHA’s hazardous waste operations and emergency response standard, 29 CFR 1910.120.
 This regulation is designed to help assure worker health and safety while performing work activities associated with hazardous waste and emergency response to hazardous material spills and releases.